OVERVIEW OF LITTLE PINE LAGOON

 Little Pine lagoon fishes well throughout the season.

-Dry Fly: Little Pine is famous for its large hatches of mayfly.
+- Little Pine is famous for its large hatches of mayfly and the dry fly fishing that goes with it.
 The best dun hatches usually start in early December and can last until the end of March.
 Mild overcast days are the best ‘dun days’, with hatches peaking between 11am to 3pm.
 Fish also rise well to midge, gum beetles, jassids and caddis in the right conditions.

 Shore based anglers will also need to move depending on the day (you can walk around the lagoon in a few hours).
 Places like the Untouchables, Western and Tailers Shore are great places to look for tailing fish.
 On dun days, the Untouchables all along the Western Shore along to the river mouth are always popular areas.

 Hatches can often be localised, so if things are slow it pays to cover the water looking for duns and signs of feeding fish.

 Map of access points by IFS Tasmania

 Rods in line weights #4 and #5 are a great choice for tailing fish.
 My ‘go to’ rod for these fish is the 8’8 4wt Scott G series.
 The 4 weight is a fantastic presentation rod and ideal for delivering delicate casts and small flies to wary fish.

 For shore based anglers chasing dun feeders, a 9’6” 5wt rod like the Scott Radian rigged with a WF floating line is perfect.
 It will fish well close, but has power to reach fish out wide and will handle both teams of dry flies and nymphs well.